-The Department of Art and Art History sponsors rotating student exhibitions in Gallery 101 and Gallery 114, a diverse group of visiting artist and scholar lectures, and art events throughout the academic year.
-Annually, the department features student artwork in the Undergraduate Exhibition and the Master of Fine Arts Exhibition held in the Kresge Art Museum.
-All students are welcome to view exhibitions, attend lecture series, and join in art activities offered at the Kresge Art Center.
-For additional information call 1-517-355-7610 or visit www.art.msu.edu.
+The Department of Art, Art History, and Design sponsors rotating student exhibitions in Gallery 101 and Gallery 114, a diverse group of visiting artist and scholar lectures, and art events during the fall and spring semesters.
+Annually, the department features student artwork in the Undergraduate Exhibition, the Master of Fine Arts Exhibition, and a fashion show highlighting the designs of Apparel and Textile Design students.
+All students are welcome to view exhibitions, attend lecture series, participate in numerous student clubs, and join in art activities offered by the department.
+For additional information call 1-517-355-7610, e-mail art@msu.edu or visit www.art.msu.edu.